 In Canada, an offer commits you to legal and contractual obligations as soon as the other party has accepted it.
 Prior to submitting an offer, ensure you are clear on the legal obligations you are undertaking, should the offer be accepted.

-Prior to writing your offer, Lisa Marie or Linda can provide you with information on recent area sales, local market information and background on whether there are competitive bids, which will help you determine your initial offer as well as your target price for this specific home.
+Prior to writing your offer, we can provide you with information on recent area sales, local market information and background on whether there are competitive bids, which will help you determine your initial offer as well as your target price for this specific home.

 With some investigation, your associate may also be able to assess your seller’s background and objectives for selling, which may assist you in crafting a competitive offer.